The Vamps (British band): 2016–2019: Autobiography, "All Night", and Night & Day

 The Missing You EP was released on 25 April 2019.
 The four-track EP consists of title track "Missing You", "Right Now" (a collaboration with Krept and Konan), "Waves" and an acoustic version of "All the Lies".
 The EP marked the band taking charge of their music and creative direction as they co-wrote and co-produced the entire body of work.
-On 30 July 2020, they announced their fifth studio album Cherry Blossom.
-The lead single "Married in Vegas" was released on the same day as the album pre-order.
-The album was released on 16 October 2020 and debuted and number one on the UK charts.